FlaviusPhokas/cordova-plugin-splashscreen/README.md

 # cordova-plugin-splashscreen-iphoneX

-This plugin fix white screen bug on iphoneX,before you install you cordova ios platform,replace your splash image
+This plugin fix white screen bug on iphoneX, before you install you cordova ios platform, replace your splash image on cordova-plugin-splashscreen-iphoneX/src/ios/Resources/LaunchImage-1100-2436h.png.

 # cordova-plugin-splashscreen